aeb/ngEHTforecast/html/_sources/docs/src/tutorials.rst.txt

        plt.savefig('tutorial_sep_multiproc.png',dpi=300)

-To avoid repeating the initialization steps (loading the uvfits file, creating the :class:`fisher.fisher_forecast.FisherForecast`), per the multiprocessing_ library documentation, the portion of the code that will ultimately be parallelized is contained in the `__name__ == "__main__"` guards.
-This version of the binary separation may be found in the Python_ script ``tutorials/binary_separation_multiprocessing.py``.
+To avoid repeating the initialization steps (loading the UVFITS file, creating the :class:`fisher.fisher_forecast.FisherForecast`), per the multiprocessing_ library documentation, the portion of the code that will ultimately be parallelized is contained in the `__name__ == "__main__"` guards.
+This version of the binary separation may be found in the Python_ script **tutorials/binary_separation_multiprocessing.py**.

 .. _ehtim: https://achael.github.io/eht-imaging/
 .. _Numpy: https://numpy.org